TristanRhodes/tristanrhodes.github.io/_posts/2022-01-16-expression-parsing-monads.markdown

 }
 ```

 By now, your spider senses should be tingling.
-This route is the route to great pain, we're going to be creating a _looooot_ of either base classes, or classes that use base classes, and it feels like a trap.
+This route is the route to great pain, we're going to be creating a _looooot_ of base classes and classes that use configurations of them and it feels like a trap.
 What about if we make it flexible by supplying our check as a delegate?

 ```csharp
 public class FlexibleIsTokenCondition<T> : IParser<T>